 If you can’t access your personal tax account or you need the figures urgently, an accountant may be able to help you in several ways:

-The provision of financial advice within the mortgage industry is regulated, but we can recommend mortgage brokers and independent financial advisers to you such as John Charcol.
-Your local TaxAssist Accountant can support you with all your tax and accountancy needs, including providing the lenders with the information they need.
+The provision of financial advice within the mortgage industry is regulated, but we can introduce you to TaxAssist Financial Services mortgage brokers and independent financial advisers.
+We can support you with all your tax and accountancy needs, including providing the lenders with the information they need.